Trustpilot’s #1 reviewed summer coding camp!

 Log in from your home and you will be connected to a live teacher in a secure online classroom.
 No driving for you!

-What is required for this camp?
+What is required to attend Minecraft camp?

 Student requirements include all of our standard technical recommendations.